Saving & Spending Budgeting & Expenses

 The free version is a great starting point if you just need a basic budgeting app to track spending and set up categories.
 It lets you link accounts, monitor subscriptions, check your credit score, and set up low balance alerts — not bad for $0.

 That said, Rocket Money's full potential offers a ton of additional value for someone who wants a more comprehensive financial picture.
-The monthly fee that starts at $4 or $6 per month (based on whether you pay annually or monthly) gives you access to features that are well worth the fee.
+The monthly fee that starts at $6 per month (based on whether you pay annually or monthly) gives you access to features that are well worth the fee.
 This includes net worth tracking, assisted subscription cancellations, automated real estate value tracking, and more.

 As someone juggling multiple income streams, credit cards, and investment accounts, having this all consolidated into one dashboard saved me hours of manually reviewing my finances every month.
 All for the price of a single coffee.